Any digital content/experience with relevance to a real-world location can become a Geo Web use case. Here are just a few ideas...

 Websites - No more QR code scanning to pull up a restaurant's menu or searching the web to find that coupon for a retail outlet.
 Any place of business can anchor an existing website and traditional web content to be frictionlessly discovered by their customers on a Geo Web spatial browser.

-Social Experiences - Some time in 2021, concerts, sporting events, and festivals will become a thing again.
-The shared social experience is what makes these gatherings special.
+Social Experiences - The shared social experience is what makes concerts, sporting events, and festivals special.
 Event organizers can use the Geo Web to augment the physical experience with shared digital engagement (e.g. chat/posts, collaborative art, games, etc) that is restricted to participants at the venue.

 Data Anchoring - The simple display of numbers and words can make all the difference sometimes.
 How long is the wait for a table?
 When is the next train?
 What's the score of the game?
 The Geo Web can replace physical signage and video boards with bytes through a smart device.